rkotze/git-ease/README.md

 > Making it easy to make good commits

 Introduce a clean and interactive UI for viewing the Git log in VS Code SCM panel.
-Reuse last or any commit message to help with next commit.
+Reuse any commit message to help with next commit.

 **Status** Currently building Alpha release